BehshadBabai/Jammming/README.md

 ## General Information
-This webpage is developed to showcase knowledege of developing responsive webpages and using the react library to develop web applications.
+This webpage is developed to showcase knowledge of developing responsive webpages and using the react library to develop web applications.
 The website allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->